 If you are looking for Katherine’s agent, we can connect you with her.
 Let’s Connect

 Hopefully, you have enjoyed the story behind Katherine’s passion for fine art painting and photography.
-Please, use the contact form to contact her.
+Please, use the contact form to contact her with speaking opportunities.
 She does public speaking and demonstrations.
 If you want to discuss one of her pieces, please contact her.
 She is always happy to hear from art lovers.
-If you enjoy the work let her know.
+If you enjoy the work, let her know.
 Katherine looks forward to hearing from you.
 Maybe, you will have one of her pieces in your home, office or public place.
 Currently, she loves to do corporate work and public work.
 If you have a project and want to discuss the budget, use the contact form, and contact Katherine.